jeelabs/esp-link/syslog/syslog.md

 * **syslog_filter: 0..7**

     **syslog_filter** is the minimum severity for sending a syslog message.
-The filter is applied against the message queue, so any message with a severity numerical lower than **syslog_filter** will be dropped instead of being send.
+The filter is applied against the message queue, so any message with a severity numerical higher than **syslog_filter** will be dropped instead of being queued/send.

 * **syslog_showtick: 0|1**

-    If **syslog_showtick** is set to **1**, syslog will insert an additional timestamp (system tick) as "PROCESS" field (before the users syslog message).
+    If **syslog_showtick** is set to **1**, syslog will insert an additional timestamp (system tick) as "PROCID" field (before the users real syslog message).
-The value shown is in ms, (1µs resolution) since (re)boot or timer overflow.
+The value shown is in seconds, with 1µs resolution since (re)boot or timer overflow.

 * **syslog_showdate: 0|1**